SJ9VRF/SpectraQLoRA/README.md

+# SpectraQLoRA

+![Screenshot_2025-01-31_at_7 16 30_AM-removebg-preview](https://github.com/user-attachments/assets/3519da3b-7033-44a1-9a78-d2166c79b280)

 # SpectraQLoRA: Hybrid Fine-Tuning Approach: QLoRA + Spectrum
 A novel fine-tuning method can be created by combining QLoRA and Spectrum to achieve both memory efficiency and optimal adaptation in LLMs.
 Below is a brainstormed approach that leverages the strengths of both methods.

-![Screenshot_2025-01-31_at_7 16 30_AM-removebg-preview](https://github.com/user-attachments/assets/3519da3b-7033-44a1-9a78-d2166c79b280)

 ## Why Combine QLoRA & Spectrum?